MichelePiot/HennepinTheatreTrustApp/README.md

 By rapid prototyping the app layout, the concept was able to be showed that it was a valid way for students to be able to get more involved within theatre around the city of Minneapolis.

-While refining the feedback of the prototypes, the key design objectives were determined:

-* Desire to be entertaining and engaging for high school students
-* Encouraging for users to get involved within the community
-* Simple
-* Fit culture of current teens (favorites, inclusion of social media, new feed, easily connect with each other)

-The rapid prototypes were tested on a small group of area high school students engaged in a theatre class as well as anyone within the high school community who was looking to get more involved in theatre.
+The prototypes were tested on a small group of area high school students engaged in a theatre class as well as anyone within the high school community who was looking to get more involved in theatre.

 An example of the initial app prototype: